Events

 Expression Longhand Syntax

-For complete control, including targeting specific components and triggering commands:
+For complete control, including targeting specific components, triggering commands, and scheduling delayed execution:

 <button $click={action: :my_action, target: "other_component", params: %{key: value}}>Click me</button>